BTWBB/Toolkit/README.md

 # Toolkit
 This is a code repository that stores commonly used tools.

+---

-# SMPL High-Resolution Mesh Subdivision Toolkit (meshsubdivide)
+# SMPL High-Resolution Mesh Subdivision (meshsubdivide)

 This repository provides tools for subdividing the SMPL mesh and generating a high-resolution SMPL model with fully updated parametric components.